 Most people would not want to be bombarded with that extra pressure of setting up the software before you can finally start working with PDFs, especially on a Linux system.
-Fortunately, you will not be one of them with this smart PDF viewer for Windows and Mac - the UPDF.
+Fortunately, you will not be one of them with this smart PDF viewer for Windows and Mac - UPDF - free PDF editor.

 You may be wondering whether Adobe reader is compatible to run on a Linux operating system.
 The Adobe company made sure that their software products are on the next level while being capable to run across complex platforms or environments such as Linux.
 However, Adobe no longer supports Acrobat Reader.
 The most recent native Linux version is 9.5.5, which was released on April 26, 2013.
 To avoid potential vulnerabilities and hacker exploits, you should avoid using/installing Adobe Acrobat Reader.